hebaulf/html-css-animating-transforming/README.md

 **For my animated elements without interaction:**
 - I used fade-in and slide-up motion for the content with different delays.
-- I also made a float up bubble background with 12 bubbles with various delay and duration and `animation-iteration-count: infinite;`.
+- I also made a float up bubble background with 12 bubbles with various delay and duration and infinite animation iteration count.

 <br>